University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-2.md

 * [ArchLinux] (not user friendly, most things are done on the command-line; easy to ask for help; trying to keep up with the latest and greatest sometimes at the expense of stability).
-* [Debian] (user friendly-ish; easy to ask for help; focus primarily on stability).
+* [Debian] (user friendly; easy to ask for help; focus primarily on stability so packages can be slightly older).

-For the purposes of this course , we recommend that you choose [Ubuntu].
-Ubuntu is easy to use, has a very large community of users to get support from, and has a company backing it ([Canonical]) that you can pay for support you, if you need it.
+For the purposes of this course, we recommend that you choose [Debian].
+Debian is easy to use, has a very large community of users to get support from, and has fewer resource requirements than other distributions like [Ubuntu].

 That said: if you're interested in trying something new, or you want to go through the process of making your own choice, you can use a tool like